derekasola/Derekasola.github.io/essays/SemanticUI.md

     Chrome</a></li>
 </ul>
 ```
 As you can see, this code is straight to the point with no semantic ui.
-Below is the example of what it loos like on the top part of the screen.
+Below is the example of what it looks like on the top part of the screen.

 <img class="ui large image" src="../images/browserhistoryphoto.png">